jedi-Knight/paranuara-api-challenge-solution/README.md

 5. Connectivity to Docker Hub and PypI.

 ## To Build and Run on Jenkins:
-Create a new Jenkins pipeline and source this repository.
+Create a new SCM or GitHub based pipeline on Jenkins and enter this repository url as the source.
+Use `Jenkinsfile` as the script path (this is the default setting if using Jenkin's Blue Ocean UI).
+Start the pipeline build.
 Build, Run and Test tasks are run.
 On Sucessful execution of the Run task, the API is accessible at port `8383` of the Jenkins-Docker host machine.
 `http://<Jenkins server address>:8383/`
 The API endpoints are described in the _To test the API endpoints (solutions)_ section below.
 Please replace _localhost_ with the Jenkins-Docker host address to test the examples on the CI server.